Alvarez-Jose/applied-nlp-multilabel-pipeline/README.md

 The script:
 - Reads all rows with `review_status = reviewed` from the Review tab
 - Resolves each label: `human_{label}` if filled; falls back to `pred_{label}`
-- Strips all pipeline columns; writes only clean fields to Incidents tab
+- Strips all pipeline columns; writes only clean fields to the Incidents tab
 - Idempotent (skips rows already present)

 ---